xinyaocse/EchoLLM_Code/README.md

 In the measurement folder, there are five files.
 Among them, *a​​dc_dataCaptureTest_audio.lua​​*a is the configuration file for radar parameters.
 The remaining four code files are used for:

-- *adc_dataCapture_model.mlx*: Control mmWave data acquisition synchronously while the bone conduction headphone plays audio in batches.
+- *adc_dataCapture_model.mlx*: Synchronizes mmWave data acquisition with batch audio playback through bone conduction headphones.
-- *muti_loc_exp_test_mti_beamform.mlx*: Implements an SNR-based decision mechanism for determining the optimal range bin.
+- *muti_loc_exp_test_mti_beamform.mlx*: Implements SNR-based optimal range bin selection.
-- *fmcw_process_to_audio_local_circle.mlx*: Applies a circle-fitting algorithm for denoision.
+- *fmcw_process_to_audio_local_circle.mlx*: Performs denoising using circle-fitting algorithms.
-- *final_data_process_923.mlx*: Provides a streamlined method to determine the range bin of the mmWave file, extract the corresponding phase change data, remove background noise, and remove head movements.
-Finally, save the result to a WAV file.
+- *final_data_process_923.mlx*: Streamlines mmWave data processing by:
+- - Identifying target range bins
+- - Extracting phase variation data
+- - Eliminating background noise and head motion artifacts
+- - Exporting results as WAV files

 If it is used for unknown audio length (non-training and testing phases), the radar frame rate of the profile is set to a large and the CNN method in the paper is used to identify the voice time period.